- Although butter is not toxic to dogs, consuming large amounts can lead to serious health issues like pancreatitis.

 If the dog ate a large amount of butter, your veterinarian might have to induce vomiting to reduce any adverse impact to the animal’s digestive system and hopefully avoid a more severe issue like pancreatitis.

 If your pet consumed the butter within four hours of the office visit, inducing vomiting could be accomplished with an injection.
-Vomiting will help remove the butter from the digestive tract and stomach and can prevent further issues.
-However, you should never induce vomiting in your pets at home, as in some cases, it can be harmful.
+Making a dog vomit will help remove the butter from the digestive tract and prevent further complications.
+However, you should never induce vomiting in your dog at home, as in some cases, it can be harmful.

 If it has been more than four hours since the dog ate butter, inducing vomiting will not help.
 This is because the food has already made its way well into the digestive system.
 Most dogs will be okay or may just have an upset stomach.